-Andrea Spina realizes the potential data has to create new business opportunities.
+Andrea Spina realizes the potential AI data has to create new business opportunities.
 As CIO at Ducati, he and his team make data strategy a priority every day.
 On the track or in the boardroom, Ducati uses data to power its bike performance, race logistics, and customer experience.
 Ducati ownership is, for many, akin to joining an exclusive, exciting, members-only motorbike family: the Ducatisti.

 As the leading manufacturer of specially designed motorcycles, Ducati is known for more than just high-performance engines and sophisticated design.
 It's also known for elevating the customer experience via cutting-edge technology.
 As early adopters of artificial intelligence, machine learning, and cloud, Ducati harnessed the power of technology to improve performance.